Are Vokey Wedges Forged or Cast? Find Out!

 Renowned Tour Presence

-The success and popularity of Vokey wedges are also evidenced by their widespread use among professional golfers.
+The popularity of Vokey wedges can also be seen from their widespread use among professional golfers.

 Numerous PGA Tour players, including major champions and top-ranked golfers, trust Vokey Wedges to deliver the performance they need to compete at the highest level.